Jordan-Milne/Facebook-Messenger-Data/README.md

 ## Tutorial

 * **Downlaod your [Facebook Messenger data](https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/)**
+  * When choosing file type make sure it is JSON and not HTML

 * Create a python file in the **same directory** as the "inbox" folder from your download -  **not inside** the inbox folder